0xSultan/0xSultan.github.io/_posts/Challenges Writeups/2023-09-20-ieee-vulnpass.md

 categories:
   - Writeups
 ---
-This is a writeup for the memory forensics challenge `VulnPass` authored for the IEEE Victoria CTF 2023 competition, organized by <a href="https://www.facebook.com/IEEEManSB" target="_blank">IEEE ManSB</a> in partnership with EG-CERT.
+This is a writeup for the memory forensics challenge `VulnPass` authored for the IEEE Victoris CTF 2023 competition, organized by <a href="https://www.facebook.com/IEEEManSB" target="_blank">IEEE ManSB</a> in partnership with EG-CERT.

 ## Challenge Description